-We're leading the charge of DC fast charging.
+We're leading the charge of fast charging.

 A powerful network.
 Conveniently located.

 As of April 2019, we have over 140 fast charging stations located on major routes across the country.2 By the end of 2019, we’ll increase that number to over 480 stations across 42 states.
 Each charging station will be, at most, only 70 miles apart—making range anxiety a thing of the past.
 With stations located close to shopping, dining, and other amenities, charging is always convenient for you.

 Having clear and transparent pricing is a top priority.
 At our charging stations, you will always know the charging cost per minute before you begin your session.

 Step 1: Plug

 Charging at Electrify America DC fast charging and Level 2 stations is simple.
 Choose a compatible connector and plug in.

 MODERN FUEL.
 MODERN CONVENIENCE

 Paying for your charge is as simple as using your credit or debit card.
 We’ll be offering more digital payment methods in the near future — including an Electrify America mobile app.

 Enter a mobile phone number at the charger when you start your session to receive the following: